tysonseang/bikesharing/README.md

 [link to dashboard](https://public.tableau.com/app/profile/sean3063/viz/CitiBikeChallenge_16236031764730/CitiBikePresentation "Link to dashboard")

+### Opportunity

 The first story point showcases that a significant opportunity exists for a bike-sharing program in Des Moines if it can learn from citibike's success in New York City.
 More than 2 million trips were taken in NYC during the time period analyzed.
 An investment in roughly 14K bikes provided users all across the city with the option to explore "the Big Apple" on two wheels.

 ![Opportunity](https://github.com/tysonseang/bikesharing/blob/main/Story%20images/Opportunity.png)

+### Users

 Citibike's most common users are male subscribers.
-Subscribers represt 4/5ths of the company's userbase.
+Citibike subscribers represent 4/5ths of the company's userbase.

 ![Users](https://github.com/tysonseang/bikesharing/blob/main/Story%20images/Users.png)

 Trip starting and ending locations can be collected and analyzed to determine the best locations for our bikes.
 As an example, a significant number of New York trips occur in Manhattan, south of Central Park.
+Data can be collected in Des Moines to iterate and improve our offering.

 ![Starting & Stopping Locations](https://github.com/tysonseang/bikesharing/blob/main/Story%20images/Starting%20%26%20Stopping%20Locations.png)